doctrineum/doctrineum-scalar/README.md

 get_class($byRegexpDeterminedEnum) === '\Foo\Bar\YourEnum'; // true
 ```

-### NULL is still an enum class
+### NULL is NULL, not Enum
-You can create ScalarEnum with NULL value, persist it (in database it will be simple as a NULL) and fetch it again
+You can not create ScalarEnum with NULL value.
+Just use NULL directly for such column value.
- and you will get ScalarEnum with NULL again.
-Not just NULL.
-So again, **any** NULL value on place of ScalarEnum is converted to ScalarEnum with NULL.
-Even not-set-at-all enums are after persist-flush-fetch built as ScalarEnum with NULL inside.

 Beware on using subtypes only with main enum as an abstract class.
 You have to resolve database-NULL-to-PHP-value conversion,
 or register subtype for NULL value, otherwise fatal error by abstract class instance creation occurs.